 - Listen to (MP3): Symphony No. 1

-Dr. Corbin is the conductor of The Shasta Symphony Orchestra, a cooperative ensemble between Simpson University and Shasta Community College.
-He is also Associate Professor of Instrumental Music at Simpson University, responsible for the Percussion Ensemble, Applied Percussion, conducting courses, and world music.
+Dr. Corbin is Associate Professor of Instrumental Music at Simpson University, responsible for the Percussion Ensemble, Applied Percussion, conducting courses, and world music.
 In the past, Dr. Corbin conducted ensembles at Wheaton College and the University of Cincinnati, in addition to directing the Cincinnati Youth Wind Ensemble.
-Dr. Corbin regularly adjudicates regional festivals, gives clinics to regional schools, guest conducted the Southern Oregon University Symphonic Band in 2010, and in 2007 led the University of Cincinnati Chamber Players as part of the World Association for Symphonic Bands and Ensemble conference in Killarney, Ireland.
+Dr. Corbin regularly adjudicates regional festivals, gives clinics to regional schools, and guest conducts ensembles such as the Juneau Wind Ensemble in 2013 and the Southern Oregon University Symphonic Band in 2010.
+In 2007, he led the University of Cincinnati Chamber Players as part of the World Association for Symphonic Bands and Ensemble conference in Killarney, Ireland.
+In addition to his work at the college/university level, Dr. Corbin also taught public school band in the greater Seattle and Chicago areas.

-He is principal percussion in the North State Symphony, and regularly presents jazz and classical recitals.
+Corbin has held the position of Principal Percussionist in the North State Symphony since 2006, regularly presents jazz and classical recitals, and has played percussion on internationally- released albums such as Kim Walker Smith’s 2012 CD Still Believe.
 Dr. Corbin’s composition Cage for One won first place in the 2009 Percussive Arts Society composition contest and is published by C. F. Peters.
-He performed a suite of 1920s xylophone rags with the Juneau Symphony in June 2011, after studying with percussion master Bob Becker.
-With his wife, Caryn, he founded and leads the Shasta Percussion Workshop, a summer percussion festival for high school and college students.
+He performed a suite of 1920’s xylophone rags with the Juneau Symphony in June 2011, after studying with percussion master Bob Becker.
+Since 2011, Dr. Corbin and his wife, Caryn, have led the Shasta Percussion Workshop, a summer percussion immersion experience for high school and college students.

-Dr. Corbin earned a Doctorate of Musical Arts in conducting from the University of Cincinnati College-Conservatory of Music, a Masters of Music in percussion performance from Central Washington University, and a Bachelor’s of Music Education from Wheaton College.
+Corbin earned a Doctorate of Musical Arts in conducting from the University of Cincinnati College-Conservatory of Music, a Masters of Music in percussion performance from Central Washington University, and a Bachelor’s of Music Education from Wheaton College.
+He resides in Redding, Calif., with his wife and their two sons, Andrew and Peter.

 - D.M.A., University of Cincinnati